 “Among currently abstinent patients, those with low depression scores had an 80 percent chance of remaining abstinent at the next interview, whereas those with high depression scores had less than a 60 percent chance of remaining cocaine free.”

 Those who are depressed will often experience suicidal thoughts.
-The depression can become so bad that it’s defined as a mental illness.
+Depression can become so bad that it’s defined as a mental illness.
 To determine the severity of the depression, patients will receive a mental health assessment when getting admitted.
-It’s important to remember that the depression will pass once the neurochemical levels in the brain are restored.
+It’s important to remember that depression will pass once the neurochemical levels in the brain are restored.
 This, however, can take some time.